 However, depending on your individual circumstances, including (but not limited to) your need for a licence, age, health and traffic/criminal record, it may be possible to avoid a fine, imprisonment or further driving disqualification altogether.

-It is important to note that the Court will assess and sentence every case on its merits, which is why it is essential that you have an effective advocate to mount your best defence.
+It is important to note that the Court will assess and sentence every case on its merits, which is why you must have an effective advocate to mount your best defence.
 This could mean the difference between living with or without a criminal conviction, which could affect employment prospects and any visa applications you wish to make in the future.

 What is the difference between a suspension and disqualification?

 A licence suspension can be made by the Police or the Roads and Maritime Services NSW.
-Examples of these include expiring all your demerit points, committing traffic offences, excessive speeding and unpaid fines.
+Examples include expiring all your demerit points, committing traffic offences, excessive speeding and unpaid fines.

 A disqualification is Court ordered by a Magistrate or Judge.
 Examples of these include driving under the influence offences, negligent driving, driving recklessly or in a manner dangerous.